 The IANA has now exhausted its pool of IPv4 /8 blocks, having distributed its remaining IPv4 addresses according to the "Global Policy for the Allocation of the Remaining IPv4 Address Space".
 However, there is the possibility that IANA will receive returned addresses post-exhaustion of its pool of /8s.

 The version approved in the fifth region was substantially rewritten by the ARIN community to meet some of their concerns.
 However, given the nature of the rewrites, it would have been difficult to reconcile that version with the version that reached concensus in the other four RIRs.
-Therefore, some members of the ARIN community wrote a new global proposal, "Global Policy for IPv4 Allocations by the IANA Post Exhaustion", which has been adopted in the ARIN region.
-It is under discussion in the AfriNIC, APNIC and RIPE regions.
-In the AfriNIC region, it is AFPUB-2010-v4-003-draft-02.
+Therefore, some members of the ARIN community wrote a new global proposal, "Global Policy for IPv4 Allocations by the IANA Post Exhaustion", which has been adopted in the ARIN region. it is AFPUB-2010-v4-003-draft-02.
 To see the proposal reference number for this proposal in all five RIRs, see Appendix A. However, there are significant issues with AFPUB-2010-v4-003-draft-02.
 These are:

 The reclamation pool could be exhausted by RIR(s) with high allocation rates after the first (or first few) allocation period(s).
 There are two main reasons RIRs will have differing allocation rates after the IANA pool is exhausted:

 - Rate of Internet growth in the region

 - Policies developed by different regions governing how the last part of their IPv4 addresses are to be managed.